-If you unmount, delete, or switch the source where the RIS area is linked, the RIS area is corrupted.
-Remount the source to restore the RIS area.
+Caution If you unmount, delete, or switch the RIS area is linked, the RIS area Remount the source to restore the R is corrupted.

 If you select Extract software, the ris utility copies the selected subsets from the source into the RIS area.
 You must know the specific subsets to extract and whether there is sufficient disk space.
 Refer to Section 3.2 for information about planning disk space for RIS.